CSI is committed to a quality working experience for all staff by:

 Questions or issues about the applications or enforcement of these record-keeping measures should be addressed to the Director of Human Resources.

 The Human Resources Department offers an orientation to the conditions of employment for all new full-time employees upon hiring.
 This orientation covers matters contained within the CSI Policies and Procedures Manual such as days and hours of work, compensation, benefits, leave, and other issues related to employment rights and responsibilities.
+The HR deparmtent will also addresses the mission of the college, our culture, professional development, and performance evaluation.
 New employees are then introduced to their work place and the specific duties outlined on the job description for the position by their supervisor.
-In addition to an orientation to the College policies and procedures and work site, HR offers a new employee orientation program frequently throughout the year.
-A general orientation to the history and mission of the college, student services processes and professional development and performance evaluation are addressed at this time.

 Regular full- and part-time employees and adjunct faculty are offered an opportunity annually to develop an Individual Development Plan (IDP).
 The IDP is shared with the supervisor or department head of the employee's unit or department.